In this simple guide, we will look at adaptive shoes for the elderly. Adaptive shoes are comfortable to wear even with swollen and inflamed feet.

 If you suffer from balance problems, it’s important to use proper footwear.
 Besides using the right kinds of shoes, you can improve your balance by strengthening your legs and core muscles as well as doing specific balance exercises and using a balance board.

-If you don’t use appropriate footwear you are setting yourself up for a fall and falling is a seniors arch enemy that can lead to hospitalization and permanent disability.
+If you don’t use appropriate footwear you are setting yourself up for a fall.
+Falling is a seniors arch enemy that can lead to hospitalization and permanent disability.

-To support your stride with balance issues, your shoes need to be stable and slip resistant.
-Our recommendation for winter use on icy conditions for seniors with balance issues are Ice Bug shoes which come with build in ice studs that offer superior grip on icy surfaces.
+To support your stride with balance issues, your shoes need to be stable and slip-resistant.
+Our recommendation for winter use on icy conditions for seniors with balance issues are Ice Bug shoes which come with built-in ice studs that offer superior grip on icy surfaces.

 There are several not so serious reasons for swelling of the feet as well.
-These include sitting for too long, eating too much salt and medicine side effects.
-Common drugs that cause swelling of the feet include steroid drugs, NSAIDs, high blood pressure medications, estrogens and some diabetes medications.
+These include sitting for too long, eating too much salt and side effects from medication.
+Common drugs that cause swelling of the feet include steroid drugs, NSAIDs, high blood pressure medications, estrogens, and some diabetes medications.

-If you have mobility issues that makes it hard to reach down and tie laces or if you have issues with the functionality of your fingers, Velcro shoes are a much easier and comfortable option.
-Velcro shoes don’t have to look like medical shoes either, you can find classy and athletic looking Velcro shoes as well.
+If you have mobility issues that make it hard to reach down and tie laces or if you have issues with the functionality of your fingers, Velcro shoes are a much easier and comfortable option.
+Velcro shoes don’t have to look like medical shoes either, you can find classy and athletic-looking Velcro shoes as well.